se-sic/coronet/README.md

     * Allow construction of author and artifact networks using commit-interaction data
     * [`TRUE`, *`FALSE`*]
 - `commit.interactions.filter.global`:
-    * Filter out entries from commit interaction data that are not matched to a specific function or file
+    * Filter out entries from commit-interaction data that are not matched to a specific function or file
     * [*`TRUE`*, `FALSE`]

 ### NetworkConf